What's in a name? 10 fun facts

 Doggone It8 of 11

 Forget Fido.
 The current most popular name for dogs is Bella, followed by Max and Buddy.
-Bad news if you're thinking about name your offspring Lucy, Coco or Charlie.
+Bad news if you're thinking about naming your offspring Lucy, Coco or Charlie.
 Those names were also in the top ten.

 Half & Half9 of 11